dfkaye/wheredoc/README.md

 Use docstring-like data tables in JavaScript tests, similar to Cucumber's Scenario Outline `Examples:` or Spock `where:` blocks.

 Status:
-+ Docs incomplete.
++ Docs incomplete AND inaccurate.
-+ Test cases incomplete.
-+ Squatting name to replace and deprecate where.js.

 Progress:
 - *started: 2 Oct 2020*